Skip to content

 FST Historical Records – City of Toronto Archives

 FST started as the Neighbourhood Workers Association (NWA) in 1914 when a group of volunteers came together to address the growing levels of poverty faced by many families in the city.
-See our Celebrating a Century in the City centennial video.
+See our Celebrating a Century in the City video, produced in 2014 to mark our centennial.

 In 1962, NWA changed its name to “Family Service Association of Metropolitan Toronto”.
 In 2008, the name changed again to Family Service Toronto.